abyssDS/sfmlWiki/Source:-Jukebox.md

     // playback as if the last song had just played.
     // Skipping forward 0 songs has the effect of skipping to the
     // start of the current song.
+    // If the Jukebox was playing at the time of the skip it will
+    // start playing the skipped-to song at once.
+If it was paused or
+    // stopped it will be stopped at the start of the skipped-to song
+    // when this function returns.
     void skip(int n);

     // Rewinds the playlist to the start of the first song.